 “You have to held accountable for all you have done in the past.”

-I asked; I release you from that hellhole!
+I asked; “I release you from that hellhole!
 Don’t I deserve something more than just punishment?
-What about our plans together?
+What about our plans together?”

 She looked possessed by something while shedding some tears but kept quiet and carrying me in the air, a few moments later, the dark long figure I encountered many times in the past showed up, but it wasn’t just that, it went from just being long and dark to become a huge animal, like a camel!
 I just thought, this is not good, I know exactly who that is.